codynhat/ceramic-append-collection/README.md

 # Ceramic Append Collection

-This guide describes how to create, update, and query an Append Collection.
+This guide describes how to create, update, and query an Append Collection that was created based using [CIP-85](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-85/CIP-85.md).

 ## Installation